 \section{Introduction}

 In conformal field theories (CFTs), the fundamental observables are correlation functions of local operators.
-In principle, they are completely determined by the spectrum, i.e. the dimensions of the operators and the operator product expansion (OPE) coefficients.
-Dimensions and OPE coefficients form the CFT data.
-CFTs can also be enriched by extended defects preserving the worldvolume conformal symmetry.
-These are conformal defects, and relevant examples include magnetic impurities and line operators in conformal gauge theories.
-Due to the reduced symmetry, more observables are available: These include the spectrum of defect operators and the bulk-to-boundary OPE coefficients \cite{Billo:2016cpy}.
-Despite the remarkable progresses in recent years based on the bootstrap approach \cite{Rattazzi:2008pe}, the computation of CFT data is still a highly non-trivial task, with or without conformal defects.
+In principle, they are completely determined by the spectrum, i.e., by the dimensions of the operators and the coefficients of the operator product expansion (OPE).
+Together they form the CFT data.
+CFTs can also be enriched by extended defects that preserve the conformal symmetry of the worldvolume.
+These are conformal defects, and relevant examples are magnetic impurities and line operators in conformal gauge theories.
+Because of the reduced symmetry, more observables are available: These include the spectrum of defect operators and their defect OPE (operator product expansion) and the bulk-to-boundary OPE coefficients \cite{Billo:2016cpy}.
+Despite the remarkable progress in recent years based on the bootstrap approach \cite{Rattazzi:2008pe}, computing CFT data with or without conformal defects is still a highly non-trivial task.